bartczernicki/AzureOpenAILogProbs/README.md

 ## Azure OpenAI Log Probabilities (LogProbs) Examples
    * .NET Console application that shows examples how Azure OpenAI LogProbs that can be useful for RAG implementations:
      * 1) Calculate First Token Probability - True or False probability, returns the top probability whether the (LLM) model has enough info to answer question
      * 2) Calculate First Token Probability [With Brier Scores] - True or False probability, returns the top probability whether the (LLM) model has enough info to answer question.
-Calculates Brier Scores to measure the probabilistic forecasting capability of the model.
+Calculates Brier Scores both individual and a total average to measure the probabilistic forecasting capability of the model.
-     * Weighted Probability of Confidence Score - returns a Self Confidence Score that is weighted from a probability (top 5 probabilities) distribution to give a better (weighted) confidence score estimate to answer a question.
+     * Weighted Probability of Confidence Score - Returns a self-confidence Score between 1-10 that is weighted from a probability (top 5 log probabilities) distribution to give an improved (weighted) confidence score estimate to answer a question.
      * Confidence Interval - Calculated from bootstrap simulation of multiple calls to the model.
 This provides a 95% confidence interval (range) of plausible confidence scores.
-This is ideal when you need to understand a range of possibilities the model interprets rather than a single point estimate.
+This is ideal when you need to understand a plausible range of possibilities the model interprets rather than a single point estimate.

 ![Azure Log Probs](https://raw.githubusercontent.com/bartczernicki/AzureOpenAILogProbs/master/AzureOpenAILogProbs/Images/AzureLogProbsConsoleApp.png)